Why Does My Dog Throw Up Yellow Bile? 5 Vet-Reviewed Reasons

 Bile is produced by the liver and stored gallbladder.
 When food is ingested, bile is released into the small intestine to help the body digest the food and utilize it as an energy source for the rest of the body’s functions.

 Bilious vomiting syndrome is when bile leaks from the small intestine into the stomach; this usually happens when a dog hasn’t eaten in a while or has consumed abnormally large amounts of fatty foods.
-Eating a lot of grass or drinking a lot of water can also cause bile to be leaked into the stomach.
+Eating a lot of grass or drinking a lot of water can also cause bile to leak into the stomach.

 Bilious vomiting syndrome patients generally benefit from an easily digestible, low-fat, and high-fiber diet.
 Smaller, more frequent meals can also help with symptoms of irritable vomiting syndrome.